MatteoGabriele/vue-analytics/README.md

 # vue-analytics
 Vue plugin to handle basic Google Analytics tracking: pages and events.

-Here the documentation on how to use Google Analytics [pageview](https://developers.google.com/analytics/devguides/collection/analyticsjs/pages) and [events](https://developers.google.com/analytics/devguides/collection/analyticsjs/events)
+Here the documentation about [pageview](https://developers.google.com/analytics/devguides/collection/analyticsjs/pages) and [events](https://developers.google.com/analytics/devguides/collection/analyticsjs/events)

+> you still need to inject the script tag of Google Analytics yourself, you can find it at the bottom of the page

 ## Installation
 ```js